FuriLabs/chatty/README.md

 ### Build and install the 'carbons' plugin (Optional)
 Message synchronization between devices according to XEP-0280.
-On Debian and derivates you can install `purple-xmpp-carbons` package.
+On Debian and derivates you can install the `purple-xmpp-carbons` package.

-To build from source, run:
+Alternativelly, to build from source, run:

 ``` bash
 git clone https://github.com/gkdr/carbons.git